Surgery to Treat Lung Cancer

 - Reduced appetite and nausea – Anti-nausea medication can help relieve any stomach discomfort after surgery.
 Avoid heavy, greasy foods initially.

-Other less common but potentially serious complications, such as blood clots and heart issues, are also possibilities that your care team will monitor closely.
+Other less common but potentially serious complications may occur.
+These include blood clots and heart issues.
+Your care team will monitor you closely.

-The road to recovery can be challenging, but staying motivated and following your care team's instructions will give you the best chance at successful healing and outcome after lung cancer surgery.
+The road to recovery can be challenging.
+Staying motivated and following your care team's instructions give you the best chance for recovery and a successful outcome after the surgery.

 Re-resection

-If cancer is found to have returned after initial surgery, your doctor may recommend an additional resection surgery if it is limited and you are fit enough.
-Otherwise, radiation therapy may be used to treat areas that cannot be surgically removed or if you are not a surgical candidate.
+If cancer returns after surgery, your doctor may recommend another surgery.
+But this is only possible if it is limited and you are fit enough.
+Otherwise, radiation therapy may be used.
+It can treat areas that cannot be surgically removed or if you are not a surgical candidate.